Skip to Content

 When a school shooting happens, people immediately want to know what made the shooter different than the rest of us.
 Often, they'll have played violent video games, and this makes people wonder if there's a connection between their games and their actions.
 After all, our entertainment can influence us to some degree, so maybe the games gave someone some bad ideas.

 But, when you stop and look things over, it doesn't seem like the games people played had much to do with the shootings themselves.
-In fact, if you really take a good look at what's being reported, you'll probably find that something strange is going on.
+In fact, if you really take a good look at the statistics, you'll probably find that something even stranger is going on.

 All in all, are games harmless?